 Finally that moment has arrived - you switch on your email out-of-office, tell your clients you’ve gone on holiday, and before you close your laptop change your Dinghy activity status to ‘On Holiday’.

 Your Professional Indemnity will be switched down (to “lite” mode), so you stay fully insured for all the work you’ve done, but save money while you’re away and not working.
 Just remember that if you’re tempted to start working while you’re on holiday you won’t be insured unless you return your activity status to 'Working'.
 You’ll be prompted to do this if you try to turn your Professional Indemnity back on full.

 While you’re away, so long as you’re not popping in to visit clients and do any work, you can give your Public Liability premium a rest, so that’s switched down also.

-Your Business Equipment and Cyber Liability cover is active as most people, even if they leave their business equipment at home, are concerned that their equipment may be stolen while they are away.
+Your Business Equipment and Cyber Liability (option only relevant to Beazley policyholders) cover is active as most people, even if they leave their business equipment at home, are concerned that their equipment may be stolen while they are away.
 And hackers work 24/7; whether you are on holiday or not.

 All these can be switched on or off in your Insurance Details section using the green toggles to suit you.

 Hope that helps!
 Remember, you should double check that all your choices before changing your activity status are correct for you.